 The survey consisted of items adapted from measures used in previous research, as well as items designed to capture features specific to the Northdale context.
 For all items, participants responded on Likert-type scales ranging from 0 (strongly disagree) to 4 (strongly agree), which were reverse scored where necessary.

 Contact Quality.
-Contact quality using three items adapted from Islam and Hewstone’s (1993) Qualitative Aspects of Contact scale (α = .89): “When I come into contact with people from informal settlements, we generally cooperate well with each other”, “When I come into contact with people from informal settlements, we almost always interact as equals”, and “When I come into contact with people from informal settlements, contact is almost always friendly”.
+Contact quality was measured by three items, adapted from Islam and Hewstone’s (1993) Qualitative Aspects of Contact scale (α = .89): “When I come into contact with people from informal settlements, we generally cooperate well with each other”, “When I come into contact with people from informal settlements, we almost always interact as equals”, and “When I come into contact with people from informal settlements, contact is almost always friendly”.
 (Cronbach alpha= .91).

 Closeness.
-We created a composite measure of physical closeness to the nearest informal settlement, using the following indicators which were all highly intercorrelated: (1) Physical closeness, the inverse of the crow flies distance from household to nearest informal settlement, calculated using Google maps (range 0 to 1); (2) self-reported perception of closeness to the nearest informal settlement, measured on a 5-piont scale ranging from ‘very close’ to ‘very far away’; and the visceral experience of closeness indicated by self-reported ability to (3) see, (4) hear, or (5) smell an informal settlement form their house or garden.
+We created a composite measure of physical closeness to the nearest informal settlement, using the following indicators, which were all highly inter-correlated: (1) Physical closeness (the inverse of the ‘crow flies’ distance from the household to the nearest informal settlement, calculated using Google maps, with range 0 to 1); (2) self-reported perception of closeness to the nearest informal settlement, measured on a 5-piont scale ranging from ‘very close’ to ‘very far away’; and the visceral experience of closeness indicated by self-reported ability to (3) see, (4) hear, or (5) smell an informal settlement from their house or garden.

 Prejudice.
-Prejudice towards people who live in informal settlements was measured by means of a five-item semantic differential scale (Zanna, 1994) on which respondents rated (on 10 point scales) how they felt about members of the outgroup: (1) Negative – Positive, (2) Cold – Warm, (3) Hostile – Friendly, (4) Suspicious – Trusting, (5) Disrespect – Respect.
-(Cronbach alpha =.71)
+Prejudice towards people who live in informal settlements was measured by means of a five-item semantic differential scale (Zanna, 1994) on which respondents rated (on 10 point scales) how they felt about members of the outgroup: (1) Negative – Positive, (2) Cold – Warm, (3) Hostile – Friendly, (4) Suspicious – Trusting, (5) Disrespect – Respect (Cronbach’s alpha =.71)

 Threat.
 We operationalised threat in physical terms, using a 3-item scale adapted from Schmidt et al (1998): (1) I worry about crime committed by informal settlement residents; (2) I worry about being physically attacked by informal settlement residents; (3) I worry about my personal property being damaged by informal settlement residents.
 The scale was reliable (Cronbach’s alpha = .88).